martinsbalodis/web-scraper-chrome-extension/docs/Selectors/Image selector.md

 report it as a bug.

 ## Configuration options
- * selector - [CSS selector] [css-selector] for the image.
+ * selector - [CSS selector] [css-selector] for the image element.
  * multiple - multiple records are being extracted.
+Usually should no be checked for Image selector.
  * download image - downloads and store images on local drive.
 When CouchDB storage back end is used the image is also stored locally.
- * delay - delay before element selection.

 ## Use cases
 See [Text selector] [text-selector] use cases.

  [text-selector]: text-selector.md
+ [css-selector]: css-selector.md